MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/format-command-not-write-zeros-to-disk.md

 This article discusses a change in the behavior of the format command in Windows Vista and later Windows versions.

-_Original product version:_ &nbsp;Windows Server 2012 R2, Window 10 – all editions
+_Original product version:_ &nbsp; Windows Server 2012 R2, Window 10 – all editions
 _Original KB number:_ &nbsp; 941961

 ## Introduction